ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_RepoReorg_00.md

 5. Finalize Transition
    - Verify all roadmap files are correctly moved and accessible in their new locations
    - Update any remaining references to the old locations
-   - Add a note to the original roadmap_RepoReorg_00.md indicating it has been moved
+   - Add a note to the original roadmap_RepoReorg_00.md indicating it has been moved, with a clear link to the new location
+   - Create a standardized redirect format for all moved files that includes:
+     * A prominent notice at the top of the file
+     * The exact path to the new location
+     * The date when the redirect was created
+     * The expected date when the original file will be removed
-   - Keep the original file in place for a transition period (e.g., 1 month) with a clear redirect to the new location
+   - Keep the original files in place for a transition period (e.g., 1 month) with these clear redirects
+   - Set up monitoring to track access to old file locations during the transition period
-   - After the transition period, remove the original file from the project/ directory
+   - After the transition period, remove the original files from the project/ directory only after confirming no active references remain

 ### Phase 2: Repository Structure Improvements (Weeks 3-4)